ghazalbn/Microprocessors/README.md

 # IUST-Microprocessors
-My solutions to IUST's Microprocessors and Assembly Language, Fall 2021, Dr. Abdollahi
+My solutions to IUST's Microprocessors and Assembly Language Assignments, and Project, Fall 2021, Dr. Abdollahi